 - Go for fun – You lack Thoth (thought) if you’re expecting a thoughtful movie.
-Deadpool is a bloody-explicit movie that kicks your superhero-stereotypes in the nuts – In a style that’s hilariously indifferent to everything, except you, the audience…
+Deadpool is a bloody-explicit movie that kicks your superhero-stereotypes in the nuts.
+And it does so in a style that’s hilariously indifferent to everything, except you, the audience…

 (I’m thinking, you didn’t get that – that was another 4th wall reference, as are all these parentheticals…*sigh* – nobody understands me)

 - It’s a clichéd revenge movie! – And is still is being lauded as a movie that’s totally flipped the comic-book-movie genre.